RIOK1: Mutagenesis

 The effect of the experimental mutation of one or more amino acid(s) on the biological properties of the protein.
 When amino acid residues are altered, we report the change, the name of the mutant (if known), and the effects of the mutation on the protein, the cell or the complete organism.
 Examples: Q1LCS4, P04395, Q38914.

 When the mutation is associated with several point mutations, we add the exact combination of mutations (positions and amino acid modifications).
 Examples: P62166, O14776.

 The mutation (D324A) in RIOK1 abolishes autophosphorylation activity, enhances association with pre-40S ribosomal subunits and inhibits processing of 18S-E pre-rRNA to the mature 18S rRNA.

 Conservation

 Looking at the multiple sequence alignment (aligned using Clustal Omega) it is possible to compare the modified residues, in the red boxes, from three different RIOK 1: human, mouse and rat.

 Function

-Inmunne Repressor
+Immune Repressor

-Despite the fact that RIOK1 functions remain unclear, it's been discovered that the lack of this protein grants resistance to a certain type of bacteria called Aeromonas, which shows its function as an inmune repressor.
+Despite the fact that RIOK1 functions remain unclear, it's been discovered that the lack of this protein grants resistance to a certain type of bacteria called Aeromonas, which shows its function as an immune repressor.

 The feedback loop is the model which RIOK1 allows the inhibition of our immune system against bacteria among p38 MAPK and SKN-1.
 Microorganism presence active the p38 MAPK pathway increasing the concentration of SKN-1, which will end up producing the necessary amount of RIOK1 to stop this pathway.